Affiliate Disclosure: By buying the products we recommend, you help keep the lights on at MakeUseOf. Read more.

 Well, for starters, it was the game that popularized and defined the one-on-one fighter genre.
 It was something different when games were increasingly becoming homogenized.
 And one cannot understate how incredible the graphics were, especially at a time when Apple was still releasing computers with a greyscale user interface.

 In short, it looked brilliant, and it was really, really fun.
-You can revisit this classic here.

 Depending on who you ask, Crystal Castles are an Indietronica band from Toronto, or one of the most widely-loved arcade games of the 1980s.